HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 assert out.returncode == 0
 ```

-## 6. Load the spectrum in xspec and plot it
+## 6. Use pyXspec to load, fit, and plot a spectrum
-The next step is to load the spectrum into `xspec`.
-You can switch to the terminal and use the `xspec` there, or use the `pyxspec` interface.
+The next step is to load the spectrum into `pyXspec`.
+You can switch to your terminal and use the `xspec` there, or follow our example and use the `pyXspec` interface.

 ```{code-cell} python
 os.chdir(f"{work_dir}/{obsid}_p/spec")